-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.

 Palm Beach County's Continuum of Care (CoC) is known as the Homeless and Housing Alliance (HHA).
 The HHA is a community-based organization whose mission is to plan for and manage homeless assistance resources and programs effectively and efficiently in order to end homeless in Palm Beach County.
 The HHA aligns all activities and decisions with Leading The Way Home Palm Beach County, the County's adopted plan to end homelessness in Palm Beach County.
 The HHA is a nonsectarian and nonpartisan organization whose membership includes interested citizens, formerly homeless persons, non-profit organizations, service providers, law enforcement, and faith based agencies, governmental entities, educational organizations and various civic groups.
 The HHA has task groups, which have various roles and responsibilities.
-These committees include Equity, Healthcare, Permanent Housing, Support Services, Systems, and Faith-Based.
-The County's Division of Human and Veteran Services (DHS) serve as the Lead Agency for the HHA.
+These committees include Race and Equity, Healthcare, Permanent Housing, Support Services, Systems, Engagement and Advocacy and HMIS.
+The County's Division of Human and Veteran Services (DHVS) serves as the Lead Agency for the HHA.

-The County's Department of Human and Veteran's Services (DHVS), in coordination with the HHA, prepares the HUD funding application for the Continuum of Care annual grant.
+DHVS, in coordination with the HHA, prepares the HUD funding application for the Continuum of Care annual grant.
 Typically, this grant totals approximately \$4.5 million and is awarded to approximately 15 non-profit agencies that provide permanent supportive housing and rapid rehousing services within the County.
 Homeless individuals and families as well as victims of domestic abuse and unaccompanied youth are the primarily beneficiaries of these housing services.

-The application for funding under the state funded Challenge Grant Program is jointly prepared by the HHA and PBC Department of Community Services (DCS).
+The application for funding under the state funded Challenge Grant Program is jointly prepared by the HHA and PBC Department of Community Services (CSD).
 The County's homeless prevention activities are funded through this program and through the Emergency Food and Shelter (EFS) Program.
 The EFS program funding is provided to the County by FEMA via the United Way.
-The Challenge Grant is administered by non-profit agencies and the DCS administers the EFS Program.
+The Challenge Grant is administered by non-profit agencies and CSD administers the EFS Program.